- Project statusConstruction underway

-The below renderings show an interpretation of what the final building might look like based on these plans.
+The renderings at the bottom of the page show an interpretation of what the final building might look like based on these plans.
 You can click on each image to see a larger version.

 Will the project include public toilets?

 Yes.
-The Queenscliffe Hub will contain accessible and modern toilets inside the building, accessible 7 days a week whenever the building is open.
-During late evening events, such as for the Low Light festival, temporary exterior toilets may be placed on site.
+The Queenscliffe Hub will contain accessible and modern toilets inside the building, accessible seven days a week whenever the building is open.
+During late evening events, such as for the Low Light Festival, temporary exterior toilets may be placed on site.
 Council is also investigating adding an additional public toilet elsewhere on Hesse Street.

 Is the heritage façade of the Library being retained?